Curried Roast Vegetables

 • Toss the broccoli with the remaining 1 tablespoon oil.
 Season with a little salt and pepper.
 Scatter over the top of the potatoes and return to the oven.
 Roast 15 more minutes.

-• To serve: Pour the sauce over the vegetables and transfer to a serving platter or bowl.
+• TO SERVE: Pour the sauce over the vegetables and transfer to a serving platter or bowl.
 Garnish with cilantro sprigs and lime wedges.

 Notes